So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal. – 2 Corinthians 4:18

 This is Amber’s Story, shared below, and written in her own words.
 Raw and real, she tells us of her experience with depression and suicide.
-Then she shares where she found hope.
+Then she shares where she found hope, and how she stumbled her way across the waves of depression mixed with the newness of faith.
 I hope you’re as encouraged by her story as I am.
 Read on…

 Shared from the Original Source: How I became a Christian

 How I Became a Christian

 I have always known about Jesus, being raised in a home full of believers, I can’t remember the day I even began going to church, it had just always been something I did on a Sunday.
 I remember the Sunday School, making crafts and learning about Jonah eaten up by a whale and just praying because that’s just what you did.
 I believed in God automatically and I was baptised when I was 8 years old believing I truly knew what I was doing but also just wanting to go into the big blow up blue pool they put in the church specifically for baptism.
 I think every kid wanted to but I took it a step further.
 I remember being asked

 And me exclaiming “yes!”

 Around the time of my decision much happened which I couldn’t understand and I didn’t understand why I couldn’t understand.